databricks/bundle-examples/contrib/templates/data-engineering/assets/etl-pipeline/template/assets/{{.pipeline_name}}/explorations/README.md

-# scratch
+# explorations

 This folder is reserved for personal, exploratory notebooks.
-By default these are not committed to Git, as 'scratch' is listed in .gitignore.
+By default these are not committed to Git, as 'explorations' is listed in .gitignore.